 Regarding discipline, the deacon will probably be the first guy that stops by after work to talk to you about ‘putting away’ your jet-ski or whatever offending technology or behavior you may be engaged in.
 In this sense he may act as the bishop’s ‘right-hand’ before he himself would get involved.

 When churches get too big, they split.
 Typical church size is 25-35 families; when a church nears 40 families, it’s usually thinking about dividing.

 Some settlements have unusually large congregations, however–in Allen County, Indiana, nearly a third have 40 or more families.
-The record holder is a district which as of 2006 had a whopping 59 families under one bishop.
+The largest I’ve come across is a district which as of 2006 had a whopping 59 families under one bishop.
 That is what you’d call a ripe one.

 photo: Randall Persing